-The Tuskegee Airmen flew several different aircraft, but they were closely associated with one plane: the P-51 Mustang.
-The pilots of the 332nd Fighter Group painted the tails of their planes red, which led to their common nickname: the “Red Tails.”
+What kind of aircraft did the Tuskegee Airmen fly?
+They were most closely associated with one plane: the.
+The pilots of the 332nd Fighter Group painted the tails of their planes red.
+This led to their common nickname: the “ .”